Thursday 18 July 2019

 • I also tried with a 20V DC power supply unsuccessfully.

-2. Because the magnet could not be reversed it is also likely that a dynamo that is completely demagnetised would not be re-magnetised without using a much higher voltage and current pulse?
+2. Because the magnet could not be reversed it is also likely that a dynamo that is completely demagnetised would not be re-magnetised without the need to use a much higher voltage to cause a shorter higher current pulse.
+And consequently it is very likely that the Dynohubs power has not been improved?

 Test 3; Demagnetise the dynamo so that magnetising the dynamo test can